dataalias/Control/README.md

 # Introduction
-Data Hub and Posting Group provide a frame work for managing the ingress and egress of data from a system and orchestrating processes that are dependent the load of data.
+Data Hub and Posting Group provide a frame work for managing the ingress and egress of data from a system and the orchestration of processes that depend on the data.
 Please check the wiki for additional information. https://github.com/dataalias/Control/wiki

 # Getting Started
 Data Hub and Posting Group database projects are intended to be installed on SQL Server (2008+).
 Stored proceudrees can be used to insert metadata to allow for the load of data sets into a target database.